 Max Inglis is an experienced entrepreneur with extensive operational, financial and legal expertise.
-He has co-founded, built and continues to operate several innovative companies, in particular, Tekcapital which is listed on the AIM London Stock Exchange and another which raised venture capital financing in under a year to value it at ≈$7.5m.
-In addition, he acts as an advisor to technology companies such as Show My Homework, the leading online homework solution for teachers, students and parents.
+He has co-founded, built and continues to operate several innovative companies with values of over £190m including Tekcapital and Belluscura which are listed on the AIM London Stock Exchange.
+In addition, he has acted as an advisor to technology companies such as Monzo, Stripe, PollenVC, Talentful, Nurture Brands, Eterna Capital, and Satchel.
 Prior to this he was a lawyer at Clifford Chance LLP where he specialised in Finance and M&A. Max has an Executive MBA (Distinction) from Said Business School.
+At present Max is developing Housecure, a FCA regulated PropTech platform with the super ambitious goal to make every aspect of home ownership a delightful experience.

 What is your background?
 What made you decide to become an entrepreneur?